jwschoi/solar/README.md

 # Solar Energy Savings Calculator

 Solar Energy Savings Calculator is a Python program that calculates the savings for a commercial location with the installation of solar panels.
-Hourly kWh values from PV Watts API, and utility rates can be updated in tariffs_csv.csv.
+Hourly kWh values from PV Watts API, and utility rates can be updated in "tariffs_csv.csv".
+Pre-solar intake from "Intake.csv" and outputs to "Template.xlsx".

 TOU Hour CSV Guide: